 How do I admit myself into residential treatment?

 The Recovering Hope admissions team assists clients in admitting themselves into residential treatment.
-Please be aware that some insurance providers require that a clients have a chemical health assessment prior to admission to Recovering Hope.
+Please be aware some insurance providers require clients to have comprehensive substance use assessments prior to admission to Recovering Hope.
 For more information, please contact our admissions team at 844-314-HOPE.

 Can people visit me while I'm in residential treatment?